 Sodium Chloride (NaCl): Table Salt

 Perhaps the most familiar ionic compound is sodium chloride, commonly known as table salt.
-It is formed from the reaction of sodium (Na) and chlorine (Cl).
+Here's the thing — it is formed from the reaction of sodium (Na) and chlorine (Cl).
 Sodium readily loses an electron to form Na+, while chlorine readily gains an electron to form Cl-.
 The resulting electrostatic attraction between Na+ and Cl- forms the ionic bond in NaCl.

 Magnesium Oxide (MgO): Refractory Material